-Any student earning less than a 2.00 GPA and/or earning a completion rate under 25%.
 Any student on financial aid probation and still not making SAP

 Students on Financial Aid Probation may receive financial aid.
-If the student does not achieve the required completion rate and cumulative GPA requirement by the end of the probationary year, he or she will be placed on Financial Aid Suspension until the requirements are met.
+If the student does not achieve the required completion rate and cumulative GPA requirement by the end of the probationary term, he/she will be placed on Financial Aid Suspension until the requirements are met.
 Students on Financial Aid Suspension may not receive financial aid.